Create Issues¶

 Go to Use Cases > Dashboard > Settings, click Create Issue;

-The name of the current dashboard will automatically be set as the source name for this Issue.
-Clicking Source will redirect to the corresponding dashboard, if it doesn't exist, it will redirect to the Use Cases default page.
+The name of the current dashboard will automatically appear as the source name for this Issue.
+Clicking Source will automatically redirect to the corresponding dashboard; if the dashboard does not exist, it will redirect to the default page of Use Case.

 Explorer¶

-In the Guance workspace, you can click the button at the bottom right corner on various Explorer-level feature pages to create an Issue.
+In the workspace, you can click the button at the bottom right corner on various levels of feature module pages in explorers to create an Issue.

-For example, in Logs > Explorer, clicking the Create Issue icon at the bottom right will take you to the creation page.
+For example, in LOGS > Explorer, click the Create Issue icon at the bottom right corner to enter the creation page.

-Hovering over the source will display the origin of that Issue.
-Clicking it will redirect to the corresponding Explorer.
-Guance filters based on the time range and search conditions saved when the Issue was created.
+Hovering over the source will display the source of this Issue.
+Clicking will automatically redirect to the corresponding explorer.
+The system will filter and display based on the saved time range and filtering/search conditions when the Issue was created.

-You can also click into the details page of a log under Explorer, and similarly click the button at the bottom right to create an Issue.
-The page will automatically show the current Explorer details page as the source of the Issue.
-Clicking Source will redirect to the corresponding Explorer details page, if the data no longer exists, it will redirect to the default display state of the Explorer.
+You can also click into the details page of a log under Explorer, and similarly, click the button at the bottom right corner to create an Issue.
+The page will automatically display the current Explorer details page as the source of this Issue.
+Clicking Source will automatically redirect to the corresponding Explorer details page; if the data no longer exists, it will redirect to the default display state of Explorer.

 Event¶

-Entry 1: Hover over an event list, then click the Issue link that appears on the left.
+Hovering the mouse over an event list allows you to click and enter the Issue that appears on the left.

-The title of the event will automatically be set as the source name for the Issue.
-Clicking Source will redirect to the corresponding event details page, if the event no longer exists, it will redirect to the default entry page for Events.
+The page will automatically display the title of the event as the source name of this Issue.
+Clicking Source will automatically redirect to the corresponding event details page; if the event no longer exists, it will redirect to the default display page of Events.

-Entry 2: Click into the details page of an event, then click Create Issue at the bottom right.
-The title of the event will automatically be set as the source name for the Issue.
-Clicking Source will redirect to the corresponding event details page, if the event no longer exists, it will redirect to the default entry page for Events.
+Enter the details page of an event, then click Create Issue at the bottom right corner.
+The title of the event will automatically appear as the source name of this Issue.
+Clicking Source will automatically redirect to the corresponding event details page; if the event no longer exists, it will redirect to the default display page of Events.

-If an Incident Issue has associated events created by a monitor, the number of related events will be displayed directly in the list.
-Clicking it will redirect to the event viewer to see all related events.
+If an Incident Tracking Issue exists with events synchronized and created by monitors, the number of associated events will directly appear in the list.
+Clicking will redirect you to the Event Viewer to view all related events.

 Automatic Creation¶